Xhibit 2019: This year’s creatives of the future

 ‘Altered States’ by Sahar Mangal, Central Saint Martins, Graphic Communication Design

 Featuring her mother and father dressed in traditional Afghan dress ‘Altered States’ is a single channel, looping film about perspective, memory, triggers and reactions to them including the self-medication of PTSD.

 ‘”In My Secure Place – Sunlight, Hydration, meditation”’ (2019) by Dana Hong, Central Saint Martins, MA Graphic Communication Design

-Expressing her mental health status via colours, objects and overall drawing style, Dana’s installation series represents her emotions and behavior during the winter days in the UK.
+Expressing her mental health status via colours, objects and overall drawing style, Dana’s installation series represents her emotions and behaviour during the winter days in the UK.
 This is her way of providing comfort to people who might feel the same way, especially international students.

 ‘Introspection Within The Mental Landscape’ by Bunmi Agusto, Central Saint Martins, BA Fine Art

 After attending therapy to better understand and be at peace with herself, Bunmi began to understand self as being fluid and changes with circumstances and various combinations of events.
 This piece represents her delving into her own mind and past searching for a solid sense of self that did not exist.